ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

-Pan was a half dwarf.
+Pam was a half dwarf.
+- [ ] Find Captain Brand of the Golden Eclipse
+- [ ] Talk to Qiee